Caeciri: History

 Caeciri must have been of some size as it was the seat of an ancient Christian bishopric, which survives today as a titular see of the Roman Catholic Church.
 Only one bishop is known from antiquity, Quobolo, who took part in the Council of Carthage (646).
-The current bishop of Caeciri is Antonio Arcari, who succeeded Miklós Beer.
+The recent bishop of Caeciri was Antonio Arcari, who succeeded Miklós Beer.
 Other bishops include José Domínguez Rodríguez of Cuba and Eduardo Francisca Pironio.